-TORONTO - Superior Cabinets CEO Scott Hodson and the head of furniture giant Groupe Lacasse, Sylvain Garneau, headline a three-day wood industry conference at WMS 2017, Canada's national woodworking show.
+TORONTO - The head of furniture giant Groupe Lacasse, Sylvain Garneau, and Superior Cabinets CEO Scott Hodson headline a three-day wood industry conference at WMS 2017, Canada's national woodworking show.

 WMS - Woodworking Machinery & Supply Expo - takes place at the International Centre exhibition hall in Mississauga, Ontario, minutes away from Toronto's International Airport.